Only Angels Have Wings

-Only Angels Have Wings is a 1939 American adventure drama film directed by Howard Hawks, starring Cary Grant and Jean Arthur, and is based on a story written by Hawks.
+Only Angels Have Wings is a 1939 American adventure romantic drama film directed by Howard Hawks, starring Cary Grant and Jean Arthur, and is based on a story written by Hawks.

 Its plot follows the manager of an air freight company in a remote South American port town who is forced to risk his pilots' lives while vying for a major contract.

 It features supporting performances from Thomas Mitchell, Richard Barthelmess, Noah Beery Jr., and Rita Hayworth in her first major role.

 Released by Columbia Pictures in May 1939, the film is generally regarded as being among Hawks' finest films, particularly in its portrayal of the professionalism of the pilots of the film, its atmosphere, and the flying sequences.

 In 2017, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-Geoff Carter is the head pilot and manager of Barranca Airways, a small, barely solvent company owned by "Dutchy" Van Ruyter carrying airmail from the fictional South American port town of Barranca through a high pass in the Andes Mountains.
+Geoff Carter is the chief pilot and manager of Barranca Airways, a small, barely solvent company owned by "Dutchy" Van Ruyter carrying airmail from the fictional South American port town of Barranca through a high pass in the Andes Mountains.
 Bonnie Lee, a piano-playing entertainer, arrives on a banana boat one day.
 After making her acquaintance, Joe Souther crashes and dies trying to land in fog later that day.
 Bonnie becomes infatuated with Geoff, despite his fatalistic attitude about the dangerous flying, and stays on in Barranca (not at his invitation, as he insists on telling her).

-The situation is complicated by the arrival of pilot Bat MacPherson and his wife (and Geoff's old flame) Judy.
-McPherson cannot find work in the United States because he once bailed out of an airplane, leaving his mechanic—the brother of "Kid" Dabb, Carter's best friend—to die in the ensuing crash.
-When Geoff is forced to ground the Kid because of failing eyesight, he hires MacPherson on the understanding that he will get the most dangerous assignments.
+The situation is complicated by the arrival of pilot Bat MacPherson and his wife (who is Geoff's old flame), Judy.
+MacPherson cannot find work in the United States because he once bailed out of an airplane, leaving his mechanic—the brother of "Kid" Dabb, Carter's best friend—to die in the ensuing crash.
+When Geoff is forced to ground the Kid because of failing eyesight, he hires MacPherson with the understanding that he will get the most dangerous assignments.

 Dutchy will secure a lucrative government contract if he can provide reliable mail service during a six-month trial.
 On the last day of the probation period, bad weather closes the mountain pass.
 Geoff decides to try to fly a new Ford Trimotor over the mountains instead.
 The Kid asks to go with him as co-pilot.
 Geoff refuses, but then lets the Kid toss a coin to decide the matter.
 When it lands on the floor, Geoff discovers that the coin has two heads.
 Geoff still agrees to take him along.
 Just before leaving, Bonnie tries to talk Geoff out of going.
 She takes his gun out of his holster and points it at him.
 When she realizes that she cannot stop him, she drops the gun on the table, but it accidentally fires, hitting Geoff in the shoulder.